André Young (YouTuber)

-André Young Ferreira (Santos, March 21, 1994) is a Brazilian YouTuber, biologist, former podcaster, and game developer.
+André Young Ferreira is a Brazilian YouTuber, biologist, former podcaster, and game developer.
 He is known for creating the YouTube channels "André Young" and "Andrezitos" and for being the founder of the publisher Sad Socket, a company that developed the games 9 Kings, Ending Tau, Seraph's Last Stand, and Gods of Sand.

-Biography

-André Young holds a degree in biological sciences from Unesp, an area that is frequently reflected in his work.

 Career

-He began his career as a game developer in 2014, when he started challenging himself by creating his own games.

 2017-2018: Initial Career

-On September 6, 2017, he published his first video, still available to the public, on the André Young channel.
+On September 6, 2017, Ferreira published his first video, still available to the public, on the André Young channel.
 The video blends biology, humor, and gameplay—characteristics that would remain and become the identity of his YouTube channel.

-On July 3, 2018, he created "Game JaaJ," a game jam held on the platform.
+On July 3, 2018, he created "Game JaaJ", a game jam held on the platform.
 Game Jolt.
 The event gained popularity among developers and became an official event, with subsequent editions and awards.
 Currently, "Game JaaJ" is organized on the Itch.io platform by Sad Socket.

 His first commercial project was 23 Miles Deep, a mobile game created in a period of 10 days.